 Why put so much emphasis on drive and determination?
 Many analysts will find they are tired, they don’t like their associate or VP, even under those circumstances, analysts are expected to perform and deliver quality work.

 However, let me preface, just because you do not have stellar academic credentials, does not mean you cannot get into investment banking, it just means you need to compensate with other things and it will be an upward climb specially when competing against other candidates with higher grade point averages.

 Low grades are a red flag to recruiters and indicative of poor work ethics and lack of commitment so you will need to have some really good reasons as to why your grades are low.
 Some valid explanations includes; needing a full time job to support yourself during your studies, taking time off due to an illness to care giving…etc.

-Now, if you don’t have an elite school name to boast and your GPA is neither great, what else can do you to beef up the ‘Education’ section of your investment banking resume?
+Now, if you don’t have an elite school name to boast and your GPA is neither great, what else can you do to substantiate your excellence in your investment banking resume?

 1) List the subjects/ modules that you scored A, or 70+.
 For example:

 - Scored A in Quantitative Methods for Finance and Economics

 - Scored A in Financial Analysis

 2) List any scholarship that you got from your University, whether big or small

 – If you received a substantial scholarship, state the full amount, or the percentage of your entire school fees.